Bravinkindi9/Project-Illiya-Research/README.md

-# Project Illiya: Morphological Fingerprinting of Urban Informality
+# Project Illiya: Geometries of the Negotiated Earth

 ### The Objective
 To map urban settlement formality (Informal, Planned Residential, Large Formal Infrastructure) at scale across sub-Saharan Africa.
 This project abandons the dominant, cloud-dependent, supervised Deep Learning paradigm in favor of an **unsupervised, vector-based morphometric pipeline** utilizing Google Open Buildings V3 footprints.